loveshack/docs/source/advanced_components/applications_containerization/docker_appliance_usage.rst

         OS/Arch:	    linux/amd64
         Experimental:	false

-And update it using the OS packages manager:
+And update it using the OS package manager:

 .. prompt:: bash # auto

     # root@ubuntu:~#apt-get update
     # root@ubuntu:~#apt-get upgrade

-Step 4 - Update a Docker Image
+Step 4 — Update a Docker Image
 =========================================================

 You can get an existing image and change it: